 All providers are strongly encouraged to establish scheduled labs.
-Student demand, determined through methods such as analyzing student attendance patterns, may be one resource that informs setting effective lab schedules.
+Student demand, determined through methods such as analyzing student attendance patterns, should inform setting effective lab schedules.
 Structured lab options may include but are not limited to facilitated labs and open labs.